 The DOE initially wanted to open the small school, which had about 60 students last year, in P.S.
 282’s building at 180 6th Avenue.
 But the news was not well received by parents of P.S.
 282’s students.
-After parents held several demonstrations to protest the idea of putting elementary and middle school students in the same building, the DOE agreed to house Khalil Gibran with other small middle and high schools at 345 Dean Street.
+After parents held several demonstrations, the DOE agreed to house Khalil Gibran with other small middle and high schools at 345 Dean Street.

 That location was a temporary one so the DOE searched for a new home and settled on P.S.
 287.

 P.S.
 287 parents objected to the idea of putting middle and high school students in the same building as P.S.
 287’s elementary school students.
 With that in mind, P.S.
 287 parents would likely support the DOE if it chooses to relocate Khalil Gibran.